 Chitre is a small mountain village and is the first place along the way to Sandakphu where trekkers and tourists halt for a while.
 The road and the trekking trail from Mane Bhanjang

-It used to be a boulder road starting from Mane Bhanjan up to Chitre and all the way up to Sandakphu.
-However now the road up to Chitre has been concretized and vehicles can easily come up to this place.
-But from Chitre onwards, it is still a bumpy boulder road ahead.
+It used to be a gravel (boulder) road starting from Manebhanjan up to Chitre and all the way up to Sandakphu.
+However now the road through Chitre all the way up to Gairibas has been concretized and vehicles can easily come up to this place.

 Local restaurant, Chitre

 Take a window-side table and you get lovely views.
 There is outdoor seating as well and also a small tinned toilet outside which you can use even if you a do not eat here.